allisonchen23/fLOW_frontend/README.md

 Use [this link](https://nodejs.org/en/download/) to download Node.js.
 Our software uses version 12.14.1.
 To check if you have the latest version, in your Terminal/Command Prompt run `node -v`.

+## Clone This Repository
+1. In your Terminal/Command Prompt, `cd` to the directory you want the repository to be in.
+2. Run this command: `git clone https://github.com/allisonchen23/fLOW_frontend.git`

 ## Meet the Team
 ### Design Team
 **Nick Hom** | Second Year Economics Major<br/>